plokhotnyuk/jsoniter-scala/README.md

 reader and writer but then the library evolved to have its own core of mechanics for parsing and serialization.

-The idea to generate codecs by Scala macros and main details were borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for the needs of the JSON domain.
+The idea to generate codecs by Scala macros and main details were borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) (originally developed by [Alexander Nemish](https://github.com/nau)) and adapted for the needs of the JSON domain.

 Other Scala macros features were peeped in [AVSystem Commons](https://github.com/AVSystem/scala-commons/tree/master/commons-macros/src/main/scala/com/avsystem/commons/macros) and [magnolia](https://github.com/softwaremill/magnolia) libraries.